s-biswari/stock-market-analyzer/README.md

   "movingAveragePeriod": 10,
   "volatilityPeriod": 10,
   "shortMAPeriod": 5,
-  "longMAPeriod": 20
+  "longMAPeriod": 20,
+  "startDate": "2024-01-01",
+  "endDate": "2024-05-01"
 }
 ```
-Returns an Excel (.xlsx) file with analytics and simulation results.
+Returns an Excel (.xlsx) file with analytics and simulation results for the specified date range.

 ## Interactive API Documentation